 - Clear off the Othermill’s spoilboard with a small brush or vacuum, taking care to remove all chips from the inside of the alignment bracket.
 This will help ensure that your FR-1 is precisely aligned.

-- Using a pair of digital calipers, measure the dimensions of a piece of double-sided FR-1.
-Enter these dimensions into Otherplan’s Material panel, and set the material type to Double-Sided FR-1.
+- Set the material type to Double-Sided FR-1.
+Then, using a pair of digital calipers, measure the dimensions of a piece of double-sided FR-1.
+Measure the thickness in a few locations, as it might slightly vary.
+Enter the highest thickness dimension into Otherplan’s Material Size Thickness (Z) panel.
 Entering material dimensions into Otherplan.

 - Cover one side of the FR-1 with double-sided tape, using Nitto tape if available and taking care not to let the tape overlap.
 Align the FR-1, tape side down, to the left side of the bracket, then move it down, toward the front of the bed, until it’s aligned to the corner of the bracket.
+Make sure no debris or tape is caught between the board and the alignment bracket.
 Push down on the FR-1 to make sure that it’s fully attached.
 PCB aligned to lower left corner of bracket.

 - Import a double-sided PCB file.
 EAGLE .brd and Gerber files are both supported.
 A new plan panel will appear on the right side of the Otherplan window and will show the settings for the top side of the board.

 - Configure the milling parameters for the top side of the board.
-After selecting the appropriate tools, make sure to deselect Outlines by clicking the Outlines button.
-(We’ll cut out the outline of the board as our final step on the bottom side of the board.)
+After selecting the appropriate tools, by clicking on the respective button make sure that “Traces” is selected, and that both “Holes” and “Outlines” are deselected.
+(We’ll cut out the holes and outline of the board as our final step on the bottom side of the board.)

 Imported file with Outlines deselected.

 You may wish to add an extra offset to the plan to prevent accidentally milling into the alignment bracket.
-To do this, expand the Placement option and add an offset in the x and y direction (we suggest 0.2”).
+To do this, expand the Plan Placement option and add an offset in the x and y direction (we suggest 0.2” as that is large enough to allow the largest end mill we support, an 1/8" flat end mill, to complete the job without hitting the alignment bracket).
 0.2-inch offset added for x and y.

-- Take a final look at the preview to make sure that you have the appropriate tools selected and that there is enough offset to make sure your tools will not mill into the alignment bracket.
+- Take a final look at the preview to make sure that you have the appropriate tools selected.
+If you see red lines on your design in the preview, select a smaller tool until the red lines are no longer shown.
 Click “Start Milling” to mill the top side.
-If you don’t have the appropriate tool installed, Otherplan will prompt you to switch tools before milling begins.
+If you don’t have the appropriate end mill installed, Otherplan will prompt you to switch end mills before milling begins.

 - Apply a new layer of tape to the top side of the board (the side with the newly milled traces).
 Attach it to the mill, this time aligning it to the right side of the alignment bracket and moving it toward the front so that it’s precisely aligned to the right corner of the bracket.
+Make sure no debris or tape is caught between the board and the alignment bracket.
+Push down on the FR-1 to make sure that it’s fully attached.
 Milled PCB flipped and aligned with lower right corner.

 - Click the Top/Bottom toggle switch to switch to the bottom side.
 In the preview, you’ll see the bottom side of the board design, with the plan and material aligned to the right.
-As you did with the top side, select the appropriate tools and milling settings for the bottom side.
-Make sure to re-enable traces, holes, and outlines.
-This will ensure that the outline of your board is fully milled out.
+As you did with the top side, select the appropriate end mills for the bottom side.
+Make sure that “Traces” is still selected, then also select “Holes” and “Outlines”; this will enable the traces, holes, and outline to all be milled.
 Imported PCB plan flipped to bottom side, ready to mill.

 - Verify your configuration using the the 3D preview.
 Click “Start Milling” to mill the bottom.
 If you need to switch tools, Otherplan will prompt you to do so.

-When the bottom cut is finished, including the outline, you should end up with a nicely aligned, double-sided board ready for you to place your components.
+When the bottom cut is finished, including the holes and outlines, you should end up with a nicely aligned, double-sided board ready for you to place your components.

 Finished double-sided PCB.